Mach Principle and a new theory of gravitation: Machian Gravity in presence of the source terms

 The 5 conservation equations i.e. $\tilde{T}_{;B}^{AB}=0$ along with the relation between $p$ and $\rho$ and the equation for line element i.e. $\tilde{g}_{AB}d\tilde{x}^{A}d\tilde{x}^{B}=0$, provides a complete solution to the motion of the fluid, provided $g_{AB}$ is given.
 This is because there are total $7$ equations to satisfy $7$ unknowns, which are $p$, $\rho$, $u_{0}$, $\ldots$,$u_{4}$.

-If $g_{AB}$ are also unknown then the field equations (Eq.(\ref{eq:field equations 2})) along with some normalization condition $\sqrt{-\tilde{g}}=1$, can be brought in.
-This will provide $16$ equations for fixing $15$ independent components of $\tilde{g}_{AB}$.
+If $g_{AB}$ are also unknown then the field equation along with some normalization condition $\sqrt{-\tilde{g}}=1$, can be brought in.
+This provides $16$ equations for fixing $15$ independent components of $\tilde{g}_{AB}$.
 Therefore, the equations may appear over determined.
 However, it should also be noted that there are $5$ equations, $\tilde{G}_{;B}^{AB}=0$, which $\tilde{G}^{AB}$ should satisfy.
-These equations have already been considered while considering the conservation principle.
-Therefore, there are essentially $11$ independent equations in the field equation i.e. Eq.(\ref{eq:field equations 2}).
-Therefore, from the $11$ equations we need to determine the $15$ independent component of $\tilde{g}_{AB}$.
-This is always good because it shows that we have 4 degrees of freedom to choose the five dimensional coordinate system.
+Therefore, there are essentially $11$ independent equations in the field equation.
+From the $11$ equations we need to determine the $15$ independent component of $\tilde{g}_{AB}$.It shows that we have 4 degrees of freedom to choose the five dimensional coordinate system.